What’s your first step in setting your world on fire? As you might expect, it’s actually becoming a Blazer — applying and being admitted to UAB.

 1. Invitation.
 Students admitted to UAB with a minimum ACT score of 28 or redesigned SAT score of 1310 (ERW+M) or 1260 on the former exam (CR+M), and a minimum 3.5 GPA, will receive an offer both by email and traditional mail to join the UAB Honors College.
 The invitation can also be found online in the MyHonors Portal.
 Be sure you visit www.uab.edu/myoffer to accept your invitation to join!

-Applications will open on October 1 for Fall 2017.
+Applications will close on March 15 for Fall 2017.
 Contact the Honors College to learn about applying for admission as a current UAB student.

 Applying to a Specialized Program.
 Each of UAB’s specialized honors programs — GCL, STH, and UHP — requires a separate application following acceptance into the Honors College.
 To be considered, you first need to accept your offer from the Honors College.
 Then, submit an application to your specialized program(s) of choice no later than January 15 and schedule your program admission interview.